jakimowb/enmapbox_testmigration2/doc/source/general/glossary.rst

         For historical reasons we store that information in ENVI format and domain.
         Accessible via `gdal.Dataset.GetMetadataItem('fwhm', 'ENVI')`.

+        We also store that information band-wise in the default domain.
+        Accessible via `gdal.Band.GetMetadataItem('fwhm')`.

     no data value
         Defined by GDAL data model.
 Accessible via `gdal.Band.GetNoDataValue()`.

-    spectral response function
-        todo

     wavelength
         List of center wavelength values of each :term:`band`.
         Units should be the same as those used for the :term:`fwhm` and set in the :term:`wavelength units` parameter.

         For historical reasons we store that information in ENVI format and domain.
         Accessible via `gdal.Dataset.GetMetadataItem('wavelength', 'ENVI')`.

+        We also store that information band-wise in the default domain.
+        Accessible via `gdal.Band.GetMetadataItem('wavelength')`.

     wavelength units
         Text string indicating one of the following wavelength units: